 Today, men in Sweden take nearly a quarter of all parental leave – a figure the government hopes to improve.
 It provides a gender equality bonus (jämställdhetsbonus), an extra daily payment, if 270 days of the paid parental leave are divided evenly between mother and father.

 #4 Monthly allowance for children

 Aside from paid leave, the government provides an additional monthly child allowance (barnbidrag) until a child reaches the age of 16.
-In 2013, this allowance is SEK 1,050 per month per child, money parents can use to help with the costs of caring for their children.
+This allowance is SEK 1,050 per month per child (2015), money parents can use to help with the costs of caring for their children.

 If you have more than one child, you also get an extra family supplement (flerbarnstillägg), which increases further with each additional child.
-So, as of 2013, a family with six children receives not only SEK 6,300 extra per month in child allowance, but also an additional SEK 4,114 per month in family supplement simply because they have six children.
+So, a family with six children receives not only SEK 6,300 extra per month in child allowance, but also an additional SEK 4,114 per month in family supplement simply because they have six children (figures from 2015).